 You can thus personalise your MA studies and specialise in areas of film and screen media that match your intellectual interests and career goals, while a work placement option allows you to gain practical experience that may enhance your career prospects.

-This Film and Screen Media with Film Programming and Curating programme at Birkbeck, University of London is unique in its combination of world-class, rigorous postgraduate study with creative and practical opportunities.
+This Film and Screen Media with Film Programming and Curating (Part-Time) programme at Birkbeck, University of London is unique in its combination of world-class, rigorous postgraduate study with creative and practical opportunities.
 Some of the option modules, including the two-month work placement module, could help you stand out in a competitive job market and further your career in the media, creative and cultural industries.
 The course will also prepare you for advanced research at MPhil/PhD level if you wish to continue studying.

 Graduates go in to careers in film and television companies, museums and galleries, arts administration and education.
 Possible professions include arts administrator, museum or gallery curator, or teacher.
 This degree may also be useful in becoming a programme researcher or television/film/video producer.

 - Research/Placement Project and Report MA Film and Screen Media

 - Artists' Film: the museum, the gallery and beyond

 - Shaping Contemporary Film Culture B: Themes in Film Festivals